Deep Learning Algorithms for Hedging with Frictions: Experiments and Comparison Results

-With the dynamics of the system being nonlinear, the FBSDE solver converges on shorter trading horizons, i.e., $T<21$ trading days, shown in Figure~\ref{fig: Single_q=1.5_TR=10} - \ref{fig: Single_q=1.5_TR=21} and Table~\ref{table: Single_q=1.5_TR=10} - \ref{table: Single_q=1.5_TR=21}.
+With the dynamics of the system being nonlinear, the FBSDE solver converges on even shorter trading horizons, i.e., $T<21$ trading days, shown in Figure~\ref{fig: Single_q=1.5_TR=10} - \ref{fig: Single_q=1.5_TR=21} and Table~\ref{table: Single_q=1.5_TR=10} - \ref{table: Single_q=1.5_TR=21}.
 When the trading horizon is large, i.e., $T \geq 42$ days, the FBSDE solver fails to converge.
-The deep hedging algorithm obtains similar results as the FBSDE solver with short time horizons, as shown in Figure~\ref{fig: Single_q=1.5_TR=10} - \ref{fig: Single_q=1.5_TR=21} and Table~\ref{table: Single_q=1.5_TR=10} - \ref{table: Single_q=1.5_TR=21}.
-With longer time horizons, the deep heading algorithm can still work when the FBSDE solver fails to converge, see Figure~\ref{fig: Single_q=1.5_TR=42} - \ref{fig: Single_q=1.5_TR=2520} and Table~\ref{table: Single_q=1.5_TR=42} - \ref{table: Single_q=1.5_TR=2520}.
-Similar as in the quadratic costs case, as the trading horizon increases, the performance of the leading order approximation is getting closer to the optimal results learnt by the machine learning algorithm, which justifies the approximation result of the leading-order approximation~\eqref{leading order: general} empirically.
-On the contrary, when the trading horizon is as long as 10 trading years, deep hedging becomes suboptimal because of the large variance from sample paths of Brownian motion.
+The Deep Hedging algorithm obtains similar results as the FBSDE solver with short time horizons, as shown in Figure~\ref{fig: Single_q=1.5_TR=10} - \ref{fig: Single_q=1.5_TR=21} and Table~\ref{table: Single_q=1.5_TR=10} - \ref{table: Single_q=1.5_TR=21}.
+With longer time horizons, the Deep Hedging algorithm can still work when the FBSDE solver fails to converge, see Figure~\ref{fig: Single_q=1.5_TR=42} - \ref{fig: Single_q=1.5_TR=2520} and Table~\ref{table: Single_q=1.5_TR=42} - \ref{table: Single_q=1.5_TR=2520}.
+However, when the trading horizon is as long as 10 trading years, Deep Hedging becomes suboptimal because of the large variance of the position $\varphi_t$.
+Similar as in the quadratic costs case, with the trading horizon increasing, the performance of the leading-order approximation is getting closer to the optimal results learnt by the machine learning algorithm, which justifies the approximation result of the leading-order approximation~\eqref{leading order: general} empirically.
+ST-Hedging consistently achieves the best performance utility across all trading horizons (Table~\ref{table: Single_q=1.5_TR=10} - \ref{table: Single_q=1.5_TR=2520}).
+In short trading horizons, it achieves similar results as deep hedging (Figure~\ref{fig: Single_q=1.5_TR=10} - \ref{fig: Single_q=1.5_TR=42}).
+As the trading horizon gets larger, the noise of Deep Hedging becomes more and more severe, while ST-Hedging is still stable (Figure~\ref{fig: Single_q=1.5_TR=252} - \ref{fig: Single_q=1.5_TR=2520}).
+The training and fine tuning time for these algorithms are similar to the quadratic costs case, with ST-Hedging requires significantly less training time and effort for tuning than the other methods.